-SCHEDULE 1a: WAGES AND SALARY AGREEMENT OF 2021
+SCHEDULE 1a: WAGES AND SALARY AGREEMENT OF 2022

-- 1. Effective as of 1 February 2021, the basic salaries/wages under the Collective Bargaining Agreement are increased by 1.45% (one point forty-five percent), and the increments are increased by 1.45% (one point forty-five percent) each. - 2.
-Effective as of 1 February 2021, the actual salaries/wages are increased as a percentage as follows.
-These increases shall be applied also when the pay is not higher than the minimum wages/salary under the Collective Bargaining Agreement at the time the increases become effective.
+- 1. Effective as of 1 February 2022, the basic salaries/wages under the Collective Bargaining Agreement are increased by 3.9% (three point nine percent), and the increments are increased by 3.9% (three point nine percent) each. - 2.
+Effective as of 1 February 2022, the actual salaries/wages are increased by 3.9% (three point nine percent).
 If the actual salaries and actual wages thus increased do not reach the new minimum salaries/wages they shall be raised accordingly.